aws-samples/aws-lambda-railsconf/WORKSHEET.md

 ### 1.5: Deploying to AWS

-Run the following set of commands, substituting the bucket from Exercise 0, and the region of the bucket for `us-west-2` if you used another region.
+Run the following set of commands, using the bucket from Exercise 0, and the region of the bucket for `us-west-2` if you used another region.
 The region must match the region of the bucket in which you're storing your function source.

 ```
 sam build
-sam package --template-file .aws-sam/build/template.yaml --output-template-file packaged.yaml --s3-bucket NameOfBucketFromExerciseZero
+sam package --template-file .aws-sam/build/template.yaml --output-template-file packaged.yaml --s3-bucket $RAILSCONF_SOURCE_BUCKET
 sam deploy --template-file packaged.yaml --stack-name railsconf2019 --capabilities CAPABILITY_IAM --region us-west-2
 aws cloudformation describe-stacks --stack-name railsconf2019 --region us-west-2 --query 'Stacks[].Outputs'
 ```